Diagnosis and Therapy

 - Development of new and better molecular biomarkers for prostate cancer

 - Development of liquid biopsy tests, including ctDNA based tests

 - Elucidation of the genetic basis for prostate cancer susceptibility

 - Identification of novel prostate cancer driver genes using genome-wide CRISPR screens

 - Investigation of the role of the tumor immune microenvironment for prostate cancer aggressiveness

 - Analyses of the role of the microbiome in prostate cancer development and progression

-List of research projects for Karina Dalsgaard Sørensen (PURE)
+For more information, please see List of research projects for Karina Dalsgaard Sørensen (PURE)